Perhaps others are clearer about the difference these days between a website and a blog, but it seems to me the boundary lines are pretty blurry.

 Visually, however, I can see how a website might offer more creative possibilities.
 So in this list I’ll share my picks for The Best Ways For Students Or Teachers To Create A Website.

-Just Paste It and Axess are very, very simple ways to create websites.
+Just Paste It is a very, very simple ways to create websites.
 They’re ideal for teachers or students who are not very tech savvy, and just want a place to add links or, for example, if students have an assignment where they might need to collect images and then describe them.
-Axess has an advantage over Just Paste It because it appears that you can return to edit Axess but can’t do that for Just Paste It.
-No registration is required for either one.
-Copytaste is similar, and so are Dinky Page and Twextra.
+No registration is required.

 Weebly and their app just for educators and students, Weebly For Education